-Why use Incoterms® rules in international trade?
+Why use INCOTERMS® rules in international trade?

 Although other clauses for global trade exist around the world, such as the Harmonised Tariff Schedule of the United States, Incoterms® rules are global in their reach.

-What does “Incoterms®” stand for?
+What does “INCOTERMS®” stand for?

-“Incoterms®” is an acronym standing for international commercial terms.
+“Incoterms®” is an acronym standing for ‘international commercial terms’.
 “Incoterms®” is a trademark of International Chamber of Commerce, registered in several countries.

 The Incoterms® rules feature abbreviations for terms, like FOB (“Free on Board”), DAP (“Delivered at Place”) EXW (“Ex Works”), CIP (“Carriage and Insurance Paid To”), which all have very precise meanings for the sale of goods around the world.

 However, for importers and exporters around the world, FCA are the initials used for “Free Carrier,” or the seller’s obligation to deliver the goods to the carrier nominated by the buyer at the seller’s premises or another named place.

-When were ICC’s Incoterms® rules last updated?
+When were ICC’s INCOTERMS® rules last updated?

 ICC previously updated the Incoterms® rules in 2010.